Revel, Haute-Garonne

 Revel ([ʁəvɛl]; Revèl) is a commune in the Haute-Garonne department in southwestern France.

 Geography

 Location

 Revel is situated 52 km east of Toulouse.
 Other notable nearby towns are Carcassonne and Castelnaudary to the south, Castres to the east, and Albi to the northeast.

 Climate

 Revel has a humid subtropical climate (Köppen climate classification Cfa).
 The average annual temperature in Revel is 13.5 C. The average annual rainfall is 892.6 mm with April as the wettest month.
 The temperatures are highest on average in August, at around 22.0 C, and lowest in January, at around 5.8 C. The highest temperature ever recorded in Revel was 40.2 C on 17 June 2022; the coldest temperature ever recorded was -16.5 C on 16 January 1985.

 Population

-The inhabitants of the commune are known as Revélois and Revéloises.
+The inhabitants of the commune are known as Revélois and Revéloises in French.

 History

 Revel was one of the last bastide towns to be chartered.
 Founded as a royal bastide by the king's seneschal from Toulouse, Agot de Baux, on 8 June 1342, it was originally an open town on a featureless plain.
 During the Hundred Years' War, the townspeople successfully lobbied for the right to protect themselves and built a kilometre of ramparts six metres high and four gates at the points of the compass.